Chaos Builder: V12 Orchestrator

 Processing Loop

-# JS triggers AJAX loop for totalFiles (11)
+# JS triggers sequential AJAX loop for all discovered assets

 ...